 Adult pine beetles dig tunnels under tree bark, leaving their larvae behind.
-This larvae interrupts the flow of food that is produced by the tree's needles so the nutrients cannot make their way down to the roots.
-These beetles also transmit a blue stain fungus that prevents food and water from moving throughout the tree.
+These larvae interrupt the flow of food that is produced by the tree's needles so the nutrients cannot make their way down to the roots.
+The beetles also transmit a blue stain fungus that prevents food and water from moving throughout the tree.

 Thousands of acres of forests in the United States have been decimated by pine beetles, and this devastation has led to pine trees dying and animals not having enough to eat due to the disruption of the ecosystem.
 These beetles also cause damage to trees in parks, in open spaces and on residential properties.

 There are different types of pine beetles, and pine trees may show a variety of symptoms that indicate their presence.
 Mountain pine beetles leave boring dust in the crevices of the bark and on the ground right next to the tree's base.
 The tree's pine needles may also turn yellowish-red and then rust-colored before they drop off.

 Another telltale sign of infestation is "pitch tubes," which can be seen on the trunk.
 This is where pine beetles tunnel.
 The tubes can be white, pink or brown.
 There may also be exit holes on the bark or signs of woodpecker damage.
 These birds feed on pine beetle larvae.